TheRinger/docker-slack64-current-zfs/README.md

 # docker-slack64-current-zfs

-Create a Slackware64-current installer with ZFS support and ZFS and SPL packages included.
+Create a Slackware64-current installer with ZFS support and ZFS package included.
 This requires a [working Docker environment](https://docs.docker.com/install/).

 ## `git clone` this repo